akka/alpakka/docs/src/main/paradox/slick.md

 Unfortunately, String interpolation is a Scala language feature that cannot be directly translated to Java.
 This means that query strings in the Java DSL will need to be manually prepared using plain Java Strings (or a `StringBuilder`).

 The following examples put it all together to perform a simple streaming query.
-The full source code for these examples can be found together with the unit tests of the Slick connector [on Github](https://github.com/akka/alpakka/tree/master/slick/src/test).

 Scala
 : @@snip ($alpakka$/slick/src/test/scala/akka/stream/alpakka/slick/scaladsl/DocSnippets.scala) { #source-example }